htem/aedes_public/README.md

 # aedes_public

-This repository is for materials, data, and code related to "Wiring and connectivity supporting CO2 sensitization in the <i>Aedes aegypti</i> mosquito".
+This repository is for materials, data, and code related to "Recurrent synapses between CO2-sensitive olfactory sensory neurons necessary for robust CO2 detection in <i>Aedes aegypti</i> mosquitoes".
 This repo is currently under active development.
 If you would like accesss to specific data/code that is not yet available here, please contact wei-chung_lee[at]hms.harvard.edu.

 ## EM dataset